ohnosequences/IWBBIO-2014/statika/poster/poster.md

 \begin{itemize}
 \item Bundles are represented as Scala types.
-\item Their dependencies on each other are validated by compiler --- i.e. \textbf{statically}.
+\item Their dependencies on each other are validated by the compiler --- i.e. \textbf{statically}.
 \item Statika linearizes the types graph to get them in the right order.
 \end{itemize}